moumc/aitd-lib/APPLICATIONS.md

-# Applications using ripple-lib (RippleAPI)
+# Applications using aitd-lib (AitdAPI)

-A curated list of some of the projects and apps that leverage `ripple-lib` in some way.
+A curated list of some of the projects and apps that leverage `aitd-lib` in some way.

 **Have one to add?** Please edit this file and open a PR!

 ## Notice (disclaimer)

-These sites are independent of Ripple and have not been authorized, endorsed, sponsored or otherwise approved by Ripple or its affiliates.
+These sites are independent of Aitd and have not been authorized, endorsed, sponsored or otherwise approved by Aitd or its affiliates.

 Warning: Use at your own risk.